connolly/DESC_school/blog/using-ipython-notebooks.rst

 .. type: text

 Each post here is an ipython notebook.
-To view a static version of the notebook - with the code and figures embedded - simply click on "Read more...".
+To view a static version of the notebook - with the code and figures embedded - simply click on the title of the post or on  "Read more...".

-To download the notebook to your machine, click  "Read more..." and then on "Source"  which you can find in the top right corner and save the notebook to your harddrive.
+To download the notebook to your machine, click  the title of the post and then on "Source"  which you can find in the top right corner and save the notebook to your harddrive.